Cathedral Basilica of Győr

-The pulpit belongs to the same period wirh the interior when the most important Baroque features were added under Bishop Count Ferenc Zichy in the 1770s.
+The pulpit belongs to the same period as the interior when the most important Baroque features were added under Bishop Count Ferenc Zichy in the 1770s.
 Its architect and sculptor remains unknown but it is attributed to Melchior Hefele.
 The classicizing late Baroque structure was built at the first pillar of the nave on the left side.
 It was made of red marble with a marble side stair supported by a pillar; the main support forms a Doric column with a fluted shaft.

 The pulpit itself is shaped like a shell with a solid parapet articulated by panels and pilasters and decorated with gilt wooden carvings of rosettes, bay leaf garlands and acanthus leaves.
 The wrought-iron railing was made in 1783 by a craftsman who carved the date and his initials (J. K.) into the doorway post.
 The railing and the door are richly decorated with roses, garlands, leaves and bows.
 The abat-voix is painted woodwork with dark yellow marbleizing, decorated with rosettes, brackets and leaves.
 On the underside there is a silvery dove surrounded by a meander strip; on the top an allegorical female statue representing the Church is holding a chalice and a church model.
 The canopy-like base of the statue is decorated with wreathes and it is surrounded by four putti holding the Tablets of Stone and the cross, flanked by flowering urns.
 The statues of the abat-voix were created in a more traditional Baroque style than the other parts of the pulpit, which show the growing influence of Neoclassicism.